Red-Tailed Boa Care Sheet

 |Health Issue||Symptoms or Causes||Suggested Action|

-Ask a store partner about Petco's selection of books on ball pythons and the variety of private brand products available for the care and happiness of your new pet.
-All private brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center employee about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about reptiles and disease.

-Note: The information on this Care Sheet is not a substitute for veterinary care.
-If you need additional information, refer to the Sources section or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.